apache/spark/docs/sql-programming-guide.md

 </div>

 Using the above optimizations with Arrow will produce the same results as when Arrow is not enabled.
-Not all Spark data types are currently supported and an error will be raised if a column has an unsupported type, see [Supported Types](#supported-types).
+Note that even with Arrow, `toPandas()` results in the collection of all records in the DataFrame to the driver program and should be done on a small subset of the data.
+Not all Spark data types are currently supported and an error can be raised if a column has an unsupported type, see [Supported Types](#supported-sql-arrow-types).
+If an error occurs during `createDataFrame()`, Spark will fall back to create the DataFrame without Arrow.

 ## Pandas UDFs (a.k.a.
 Vectorized UDFs)

-With Arrow, we introduce a new type of UDF - pandas UDF.
-Pandas UDF is defined with a new function `pyspark.sql.functions.pandas_udf` and allows users to use functions that operate on `pandas.Series` and `pandas.DataFrame` with Spark.
-Currently, there are two types of pandas UDF: Scalar and Group Map.
+Pandas UDFs are user defined functions that are executed by Spark using Arrow to transfer data and Pandas to work with the data.
+A Pandas UDF is defined using the keyword `pandas_udf` as a decorator or to wrap the function, no additional configuration is required.
+Currently, there are two types of Pandas UDF: Scalar and Group Map.

 ### Scalar

-Scalar pandas UDFs are used for vectorizing scalar operations.
+Scalar Pandas UDFs are used for vectorizing scalar operations.
 They can be used with functions such as `select` and `withColumn`.
-To define a scalar pandas UDF, use `pandas_udf` to annotate a Python function.
 The Python function should take `pandas.Series` as inputs and return a `pandas.Series` of the same length.
-Internally, Spark will split a column into multiple `pandas.Series` and invoke the Python function with each `pandas.Series`, and concat the results together to be a new column.
+Internally, Spark will execute a Pandas UDF by splitting columns into batches and calling the function for each batch as a subset of the data, then concatenating the results together.

-The following example shows how to create a scalar pandas UDF that computes the product of 2 columns.
+The following example shows how to create a scalar Pandas UDF that computes the product of 2 columns.

 <div class="codetabs">
 <div data-lang="python" markdown="1">